 - Open Serial monitor, you can see the sensor data.

 - Now open the “private view” tab in the thingspeak site you will see dots appearing after 30 seconds, which is your temperature and humidity data from the sensor.

 - You can logout of the thingspeak account from your PC and still the data will be uploading to the platform.

 Not able to Upload data to Thingspeak?
 Here is the solution:

 1) Problem: Your GSM is modem is not working correctly.

-Soltuion: You must always check your GSM modem’s working functionalty before any GSM based project.
-This can be done by powering ON the GSM modem with a valid SIM card inserted and dailing the number with another phone.
+Soltuion: You must always check your GSM modem’s working functionality before any GSM based project.
+This can be done by powering ON the GSM modem with a valid SIM card inserted and dialing the number from another phone.
 You should hear ring.

 Another way to test: There will be 3 LEDs in a GSM modem 1) Power 2) Status 3) Network.
-The Network LED flashes once every 3 second if it is latched in to a celluar network.
-It flashes a little faster in the begining when it is trying to connect to a celluar network.
+The Network LED flashes once every 3 second if it is latched in to a cellular network.
+It flashes a little faster in the beginning when it is trying to connect to a cellular network.

 When GSM modem is connected to Internet, the Network LED flashes faster (twice every second).
 This is the point where data is sent to Thingsepeak.